openshift/enhancements/enhancements/single-node/single-node-openshift-day2-workers.md

 clusters, by increasing the replica count of worker machinesets.
 Everything there works as expected.

-Even on Assisted Installer "UPI"-installed single-node clusters it's trivial to add more workers by leverging the Assisted Installer's day-2 worker installation capabilities (after some minor DNS configurations which will be improved by the Assisted-Installer team, separately from this enhancement).
+Even on Assisted Installer installed Single Node clusters it's trivial to add more workers by leverging the Assisted Installer's day-2 worker installation capabilities (after some minor DNS configurations issues which will be improved by the Assisted-Installer team, separately from this enhancement).

-The issue is that on UPI-installed single-node clusters, when adding workers, the resulting cluster has a major issue that will be made clear in the paragraphs below.
+The issue is that on "none"-platform single-node clusters, when adding workers, the resulting cluster has a major issue that will be made clear in the paragraphs below.

 One of the benefits of installing single-node clusters is the simplicity of not having to deal with load-balancing and virtual IPs, as these don't provide much